 Guiding Students Through the Entire Writing Process

 At this stage, I'm here to help you generate interesting topics for your essays.
+Through interviews and some fun personal questionnaires, we find potential topics and ideas.
 I often use a technique called "free-writing" which helps draw out and develop different ideas and angles, and really think through what you want to say.
 In Brainstorming, we will work together to push through any writer's block and develop a list of possible essay ideas based on your experiences, values, and interests.
 Best topics may be very personal and focused on those moments that really get to the heart of YOU.
 In this beginning stage, I can also share examples of successful college essays written by other college applicants, so students can see what a good college essay sounds like.
 Many students find this beneficial.
 I will also share a list of "do's and don't's" based on feedback from admissions reps from around the country and help you find the best way to capture your unique and individual voice and story.

-Once we have a topic, you will work to write your first draft and when you feel you have a good working structure, you will share you draft with me via Google Docs.
+Once we have a topic, you will work to write your first draft and when you feel you have a good working structure, you will share your draft with me via Google Docs.
 I use the "Suggestion" tool on Google Docs to make some suggestions and comments about how to improve or rethink your essay.
-I will not change anything permanently on your document.
+I will never change anything permanently on your document so you have ownership of your essay.
 I let you know when I've reviewed your draft, then you review my comments and suggestions and either accept or reject them as you see fit.
 Then you revise your draft again and we follow this same process as many times as needed until we have a solid essay.
-At this point, my comments will be pretty broad since we are still working on the approach and structure of the essay.
 I will guide you along the way and make sure we are heading in the right direction.
-We can work only remotely via Google Docs or "meet" via Zoom or FaceTime, or chat on the phone if needed.
+We can work only remotely via Google Docs or "meet" or chat on Zoom or the phone if needed.

 At this stage of the process, we are ready to closely examine your language, sentence structure, word choice, and word count.
 Most essays give you a pretty restrictive structure and word count, so we need to make sure every word counts!
 This part of the process will usually take place around the 3rd or 4th draft.
 We may still be revising as well, but my comments will now be more specific about how you say what you're saying.
 Surprisingly, most admissions representatives are NOT impressed by all the "big words" you know, but want more just to hear your voice.
 At this stage we will also work on making sure your essay really captures who you are, the way you speak and interact with the world.
 These last edits can be a little tedious, but these tweaks often make the difference between a good essay and a great one.